 Matthew J. Anderson, Ph.D.

-Dr. Anderson and his students study the captive flock of Caribbean flamingos (Phoenicopterus ruber) at the Philadelphia Zoo, and also employ web cams trained on flocks around the globe in order to better understand the behavior of these highly social, iconic birds, and to perhaps gain some insight into the evolution and workings of general behavioral processes.
+Dr. Anderson and his students have studied the captive flock of Caribbean flamingos (Phoenicopterus ruber) at the Philadelphia Zoo, and have also employed web cams trained on flocks around the globe in order to better understand the behavior of these highly social, iconic birds, and to perhaps gain some insight into the evolution and workings of general behavioral processes.
 His research on Caribbean flamingo resting behavior and efforts to answer the age-old question, "Why do flamingos stand on one leg?" have received substantial media coverage from around the globe.
-In addition to his work on flamingos, Dr. Anderson also maintains a small colony of Budgerigars (Melopsittacus undulates) in order to allow for on-campus behavioral studies of this ever-popular bird species.
+In addition to his work on flamingos, Dr. Anderson also maintains a colony of Budgerigars (Melopsittacus undulates) in order to allow for on-campus behavioral studies of this ever-popular bird species.